Prospects for determining the nature of the secondaries of extreme mass-ratio inspirals using the spin-induced quadrupole deformation: Acknowledgements

 \section{Acknowledgements}

-We thank Anand Sengupta for useful discussion.
-M.R is supported by the postdoctoral fellowship (MIS/IITGN/PD-SCH/201415-006) by IIT-Gandhinagar.
-A.B. is supported by Start-Up Research Grant (SRG/2020/001380), Mathematical Research Impact Centric Support Grant (MTR/2021/000490) by the Department of Science and Technology Science and Engineering Research Board (India) and Relevant Research Project grant (58/14/12/2021- BRNS) by the Board Of Research In Nuclear Sciences (BRNS), Department of Atomic Energy, India.
+We thank Anand Sengupta and speakers of for useful discussion.
+The authors like to thank the speakers of the online conference funded by Shastri Indo-Canadian Institute's Shastri Conference \& Lecture Series Grant (SCLSG) ``Testing Aspects of General Relativity," held between 11-14th March, 2022, for helpful discussion.
+M.R is supported by the postdoctoral fellowship (MIS/IITGN/PD-SCH/201415-006) by IIT-Gandhinagar and the National Post Doctoral Fellowship grant (Reg.
+No. PDF/2021/001234) by SERB, Government of India.
+A.B. is supported by Mathematical Research Impact Centric Support Grant (MTR/2021/000490), Start-Up Research Grant (SRG/2020/001380) by the Department of Science and Technology Science and Engineering Research Board (India) and Relevant Research Project grant (58/14/12/2021- BRNS) by the Board Of Research In Nuclear Sciences (BRNS), Department of Atomic Energy, India.
+Last but not the least, the authors also like to thank the anonymous referee for his/her comments in improving this manuscript.